 As a program of the Buddhist Film Foundation, Inc., the International Buddhist Film Festival (IBFF) is the world’s leading presenter of Buddhist-themed and Buddhist-inspired cinema.
 IBFF presents and promotes films of all kinds: features, documentaries, animation, experimental work, children’s films and television programs.
 IBFF is a unique resource serving audiences, educators and filmmakers in partnership with presenting institutions around the world.

-The International Buddhist Film Festival continues its tenth anniversary season with its first IBFF in London since 2009.
+The International Buddhist Film Festival begins its first IBFF in Canada on July 26, co-presented by the Vancity Theatre in downtown Vancouver.
 Here’s the full program and schedule.

 IBFF offers cinema as a vehicle for wider appreciation and better understanding of Buddhism by general audiences, particularly for the remarkable ethnic and cultural diversity evident among Buddhists worldwide today.
 Works to be exhibited are chosen through a combination of program committee invitations as well as through an international open Call For Entries solicitation.
 Films include English language or subtitled works from all over the world, and embrace a very broad and fluid definition of “buddhist.”
 Over twenty nations have been represented by films in IBFF events.